s3rvac/weechat-notify-send/README.md

 ![Screenshot](screenshot.png "A sample screenshot.")

-Note that the precise appearance depends on the configuration of your notification system as well as on the used icon.
+Note that the exact appearance depends on the configuration of your notification system as well as on the used icon.

 Installation